 - A side-by-side comparison of your Quality of Life questions, Before and After photos, and stated Goals and Outcomes.

-If you are playing with a team, whether it is Official or Unofficial, you will have a Team Stats page that will show you a little bit about how each of your team members did - attendance percentage and average daily scores
+If you are playing on any team, you will get a Team Stats page that will show you a little bit about how each of your team members did - attendance percentage and average daily scores

 If you are playing with an Official team and your team captain has created official fitness and body measurements for your team, your team members' details will also include their improvement percentages in their fitness and body measurements and you will be ranked among your teammates in three categories (as long as you have completed your Preliminary and Final Self-Assessments):